 Who Needs Access

 Users licenses are expensive and a direct impact to overhead costs.
-It is imperative to effectively identify who truly needs access to your PLM for Process system and are there're opportunities to minimize licensing requirements.
+It is imperative to effectively identify who truly needs access to your PLM system and are there're opportunities to minimize licensing requirements.
 You prep for PLM could pay for itself with just this evaluation alone.
 Organizations don't know the answer to this question and often start with buying more than what they need.
 We're going to tell you exactly how many licenses your organization will need.
 With good process identification we can almost always minimize licensing requirements with solutions that allow distribution of data from PLM without requiring access.

 Workflows are how process is executed.
-PLM for Process is designed to flow process utilizing Workflows.
+PLM is designed to flow process utilizing Workflows.
 Workflow Workshops is how process is identified and designed.
 Those Workflows are used to configure your PLM system, which is why process refinement has such an impact on the success of your PLM system.

 We help you with data cleansing.
 If you have resources available to perform conversions and cleansing great!
-We can show you how your data needs to appear for it to be accurate and successful in your PLM for Process system.
+We can show you how your data needs to appear for it to be accurate and successful in your PLM system.
 Every implementation we've ever participated in always had opportunities for improvement.
-Most companies strive for perfection but without process or software to ensure it's difficult for perfection.
+Companies strive for perfection but without process or software to ensure success it's difficult for perfection.
 Human errors occur especially with years of turnover.
 Don't worry and don't feel embarrassed by the condition of your existing data.
 We're here to help and with proper preparation you'll be able to consistently achieve and maintain best-practices for data management.

 Many of us learn with hands-on.
 Enterprise level software implementations can be tough.
 Even with great materials learning anything new can be challenging if there's no coach or guide.
 Many can read and understand how to use software, however, when it comes to incorporating it into daily routine or existing process can be difficult.
 We believe the best approach is to use it to do the job as it was intended.
 There's a transitional period when systems are bridged and duplicate entry maybe necessary to ensure business process is undisturbed as much as possible.

-Users can learn their new role with PLM for Process without having it implemented.
+Users can learn their new role with PLM without having it implemented.
 Because of our experience we can show resources exactly where they fit-in and when.
 Project teams are more effective at adaptation using this method.
 Instead of trying to learn after implementation we prepare and train your project team before implementation.
-This results in users focusing on sustaining cohesion with PLM for Process instead of just trying to keep their head above water.
+This results in users focusing on sustaining cohesion with PLM instead of just trying to keep their head above water.

 Prep for PLM Key Areas of Focus